anthelix/udacity_project3/README.md

 ### To Run
 Steps one-by-one

-    1. Update KEY AND SECRET in dwh.cfg
+    1. Update KEY AND SECRET AND your IP(or default 0.0.0.0\0) in dwh.cfg

     2. Create Redshift Cluster
         `run commnad avoir` (see My environem

+    3. Delete Redshift Cluster

 ## Worflow